Nyakuma101/Nuerbasics/README.md

-Thok Naath (Nuer) - The people's Language
+RAUCH Thok Naath (Nuer) - The people's Language

 ## Overview

-This app will provide individuals with the basic knowledge of the Nuer people language.
-This will begin with the Alphabet and the will tackle basic categories such as numbers, animals, anatomy and plants.

 This app will provide users with the introductory to the Nuer people language called Thok Naath.
 It will provide the alphabets and quiz users on categories such as Numbers, Animals, Anatomy and Plants.
 It will also provide users with small facts about the Nuer culture and people.